simonbuist/shatteredcoast/Peoples/Gnomes.md

 #species
 The gnomes are a species of [[Humanoids]] native to northwest [[Dennar]].
 Believed to have originated on the island of [[Gnimscal]], gnomes have lived in cities along the northern coast of [[Dennar]] since before the historical record.
 Gnomes organize their society democratically and peacefully when possibly, with the vast majority living within the [[Gnommo Republics]], an allied group of nations north of the [[Western League]].
-Gnomes are famed for their artificery, invented and trading fascinating objects powered by
+Gnomes are famed for their academic study of the world, especially their establishment of the [[University of Gnimscal]].